lukerpace/prework-study-guide/README.md

 # prework-sudy-guide
- a study guide for course pre-workl.
+ a study guide for course pre-work.